Getting a Mortgage With No Credit History

 Why use a specialist zero-credit mortgage broker?

 As you can see, there are some obstacles to overcome when applying for a mortgage with no credit history, but it’s not impossible.
-If you meet the providers criteria outlined above, it’s possible to be able to apply for a mortgage, even without a credit rating.
+If you meet the provider’s criteria outlined above, applying for a mortgage is possible, even without a credit rating.

-But it is essential that you talk to a mortgage broker who is a specialist in finding mortgages for people with little or no credit history.
+However, it is essential that you talk to a mortgage broker who specialises in finding mortgages for people with little or no credit history.

-They will help you find a mortgage deal that suits your own individual financial circumstances.
-Make an enquiry and we’ll match you with a broker who specialises in customers with little-to-no-credit history today.
+They will help you find a mortgage deal that suits your financial circumstances.
+Make an enquiry, and we’ll match you with a broker specialising in customers with little-to-no-credit history today.

 Our Broker-Matching Service Guaranteed!